Max2Play Home 2016 (en) › Forums › Max2Play on Raspberry PI › Audio Drop Out via Bluetooth

 Unfortunately, this issue is not resolved, yet.
 We are working on a fix for the next version of Max2Play.

 Bluetooth connectivity is problematic as there are a huge variety of end devices used with varying technologies used.
-But we are looking into what might cause the issues on a general level and whether there are any measures to reduce the occurrence of dropouts.9.
-January 2018 at 0:23 #33313
+But we are looking into what might cause the issues on a general level and whether there are any measures to reduce the occurrence of dropouts.26.
+Oktober 2017 at 5:32 #32116

 I’m having much better Bluetooth streaming performance now than I had before.
 I updated the Pi 3 to latest everything and am running Max2Play 2.45.
 I also reset all the settings and am running it just as an audio player (no multisqueeze, or server).
 Those functions may work, but I don’t need them at the moment, so I’m not loading them.